input-output-hk/marlowe-scan/README.md

 MarloweScan is a tool that allows you to explore on-chain Marlowe contracts and watch their execution in Marlowe terms.
 This document provides instructions on how to build and develop the MarloweScan tool.

+## Marlowe Runtime compatibility

+This version of MarloweScan requires a running instance of the Marlowe Runtime.
+The compatible versions of the Marlowe Runtime include from 0.0.4 up to and including 0.0.6.

 ## Using Nix

 This repo provides a `shell.nix` file that can be used for developing and building MarloweScan without having to worry about dependencies.